-BioFulcrum is an entrepreneurial enterprise within the Gladstone Institutes that launched in January 2015.
+As a result, BioFulcrum was launched in January 2015 as an entrepreneurial model within Gladstone.
 The goal of BioFulcrum is to accelerate the discovery of cures for major unsolved diseases by converging scientists, multiple non-profit institutions, and industry partners.

-BioFulcrum’s operating model is founded on team science, converging emerging research technologies and scientific partners from multiple Bay Area institutions to do research that exceeds the capacity of any single lab.
+BioFulcrum’s operating model is founded on team science, bringing together new research technologies and scientific partners from multiple San Francisco Bay Area institutions to conduct research that exceeds the capacity of any single lab.
 It operates as a project-centric innovation group and leverages combined expertise in diverse scientific disciplines and techniques in order to create more compelling biological evidence for new therapeutic avenues.

 BioFulcrum blends the best features of academic creativity and social mission with the discipline and focus of commercial enterprise.
-The goals of BioFulcrum are translation focused and milestone driven.
-Unlike traditional academic endeavors, success of BioFulcrum will not be measured by publishable units, but by achievement of objectives that we have defined as essential for realization of clinical goals.
-Academic or commercial partners are strategically implemented as appropriate.
+Its projects are translation-focused and milestone-driven, and academic or commercial partners are strategically implemented as appropriate.

 - New organizational model with incentives that support team science